Skin Tags are Annoying, But Harmless

 Skin tags are usually very small elongated flaps of tissue that hang from the skin on a tiny stalk.
 These irritating small growths on your skin are more common as you age.
 They usually appear in areas of friction with tight clothing or where your skin forms folds, such as on your neck, underarms, midsection of your body, or on your eyelids, and inner thighs.

-Discovering skin tags for the first time can be alarming, but don’t worry, says Dr. Shasa Hu, a dermatology and cutaneous expert at the University of Miami Health System.
+Discovering skin tags for the first time can be alarming, but don’t worry, says Shasa Hu, M.D., a dermatology and cutaneous expert at the University of Miami Health System.
 “Skin tags are totally benign, meaning they are not cancerous and they won’t turn into cancer.
 Probably half of people will develop them as they age.
 However, if you don’t know what they are and you’re just noticing them, they can be worrisome.”

 They may appear alone or several together and can vary in size.